 HOW DOES VR SUPPORT PRODUCT DEVELOPMENT AND PROJECT MANAGEMENT?

-The pandemics of COVID-19 have led to a lock down of unchartered scale.
-Many people have to work from home and business trips are just not an option anymore.
-The use of videoconferencing applications has soared but they have a lot of limitations.
-VR technologies have the potential to fill the gap and make possible to forge projects ahead and pass the milestones of a normal development cycle.
+The pandemics of COVID-19 have led to a lock-down of uncharted scale.
+Many people have to work from home, and business trips are just not an option anymore.
+The use of videoconferencing applications has soared, but they have a lot of limitations.
+VR technologies have the potential to fill the gap and make it possible to forge projects ahead and pass the milestones of a normal development cycle.

-By gathering people around a virtual model or immersed in it, it is possible to better explain technical challenges, approve design proposals, iterate and make decisions.
+By holding VR meetings and gathering people around a virtual model or immersed in it, it is possible to better explain technical challenges, approve design proposals, iterate and make decisions.
 In a nutshell, team work is highly enhanced

-HOW TO USE VR TO MAKE REMOTE WORK MORE EFFICIENT?
+HOW TO USE VIRTUAL REALITY COLLABORATION TO MAKE REMOTE WORK MORE EFFICIENT?

 1. Equip your employees with the right equipment

-Make sure your employees have all the technology they need for the VR session, which will be more than just a mobile phone or a laptop.
+Make sure your employees have all the technology they need for a session of Virtual Reality collaboration, which will be more than just a mobile phone or a laptop.
 Here is what you need to get your employees started with VR:

-- A decent internet connection: the bandwidth required for VR collaboration is not insane, as only the coordinates and actions are exchanged, but the connection needs to be stable for a smooth experience
+- A decent internet connection: the bandwidth required for Virtual Reality collaboration is not insane, as only the coordinates and actions are exchanged, but the connection needs to be stable for a smooth experience

 - Some space: they will need to make sure they have enough space to move around and avoid knocking objects down or getting hurt